-- 5.4 The healthcare plan will be shared with staff as necessary, to ensure that staff are aware of what arrangements are in place, as well as any emergency procedures. - 5.5 Systems are in place to ensure that the Designated Safeguarding Lead is kept informed of arrangements for children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child. - 5.6 The DSL will consult with Health Professionals and consider further safeguarding actions in the event of: - concerns about attendance - if a medical condition is impacting on a child's ability to participate in normal academy activities - if emergency treatment is being provided regularly - If there has been a significant health event at academy - 5.7 In respect of health concerns for a child the DSL will give due consideration to the possibility of fabricated or induced illness and perplexing presentations.
+- 5.3 Most ongoing conditions will require an individual healthcare plan or condition specific care plan such as an asthma care plan, unless it is agreed that this would be inappropriate and disproportionate. - 5.4 The healthcare plan will be shared with staff as necessary, to ensure that staff are aware of what arrangements are in place, as well as any emergency procedures. - 5.5 Systems are in place to ensure that the Designated Safeguarding Lead is kept informed of arrangements for children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child. - The DSL will consult with Health Professionals and consider further safeguarding actions in the event of: 5.6 - concerns about attendance - if a medical condition is impacting on a child's ability to participate in normal academy activities - if emergency treatment is being provided regularly - If there has been a significant health event at academy - 5.7 In respect of health concerns for a child the DSL will give due consideration to the possibility of fabricated or induced illness and perplexing presentations.

-6 PRIVATE FOSTERING
+PRIVATE FOSTERING 6

-- 6.1 Parents and carers often fail to notify schools about private fostering arrangements even though they are legally required to notify Children's Services.
+- Parents and carers often fail to notify schools about private fostering arrangements even though they 6.1 are legally required to notify Children's Services.
 Often this is because they are unaware of the requirements.
 They believe that this is a private family arrangement which does not concern anybody else. - 6.2 Private fostering is when a child under the age of 16 (or 18 if disabled) is looked after for 28 days or more by someone who is not their parent or a relative, and the arrangement was made privately.
 This may be due to a number of reasons such as parental ill health, a parent going abroad or into prison, a child being bought to the UK to study English or the relationship between the child and parent has broken down.
 A relative in this context is defined as a grandparent, brother, sister, uncle or aunt (whether full blood or half blood or by marriage or civil partnership) or step-parent.
 Private foster carers will usually be more distant relatives or family friends but can include the unmarried former partner of a parent. - 6.3 Private fostering arrangements are made directly between the parent and the private foster carer rather than by the local authority.
 When a child is privately fostered, the parents and the private foster carer must tell Children's Services about the arrangement as soon as possible.
-A social worker will visit both the foster carer and the parents to check whether the arrangements appear satisfactory, and will continue to visit the child at regular intervals for as long as the arrangement continues. - Academy staff play an essential role in identifying privately fostered children.
-If you know a child is being 6.4 privately fostered you should advise the parent/carer that they have a legal obligation to report the arrangement to Children Social Care at least six weeks before it happens or within 48 hours if the arrangement is current having been made in an emergency. - 6.5 Alert your Designated Safeguarding Lead who will ensure this is followed up with Children Social Care and the arrangement is assessed, approved and monitored.
+A social worker will visit both the foster carer and the parents to check whether the arrangements appear satisfactory, and will continue to visit the child at regular intervals for as long as the arrangement continues. - 6.4 Academy staff play an essential role in identifying privately fostered children.
+If you know a child is being privately fostered you should advise the parent/carer that they have a legal obligation to report the arrangement to Children Social Care at least six weeks before it happens or within 48 hours if the arrangement is current having been made in an emergency. - 6.5 Alert your Designated Safeguarding Lead who will ensure this is followed up with Children Social Care and the arrangement is assessed, approved and monitored.